timcosta/passport-atlassian-oauth/README.md

 Provide a matching RSA public key for the private key in use in your NodeJS application and finally configure a callback url that will redirect to `<NodeJS base URL>/auth/atlassian-oauth/callback` (given the example above).

+To generate a usable private and public RSA key set you can use the following commands from [Jira knowledge base](https://confluence.atlassian.com/jirakb/how-to-generate-public-key-to-application-link-3rd-party-applications-913214098.html):

+    openssl genrsa -out jira.pem 1024
+    openssl rsa -in jira.pem -pubout -out jira.pub

 ## Examples

-For a complete, working example, refer to the [login example](https://bitbucket.org/knecht_andreas/passport-atlassian-oauth/src/master/examples/login).
+For a complete, working example, refer to the [login example](https://github.com/timcosta/passport-atlassian-oauth/tree/master/examples/login).
+You can `npm install` in that directory to set up express and dependencies, and `npm start` to start the server example script.

 ## Issues